-“The Entrepreneurial Mindset” (cover article)
+“The Entrepreneurial Mindset” (cover article for Strive Magazine)

 How do entrepreneurs think?
 What distinguishes the best entrepreneurs and innovators from the rest?

 Originally published as the cover article for Strive Magazine, January 2019

 For the past 30 years, I’ve pursued the answer to this question: “What distinguishes the best entrepreneurs and innovators from the rest of us?”

 I’ve done this as a startup entrepreneur in Silicon Valley and as a corporate entrepreneur launching and building new businesses throughout the world.
 For the past 15 years, I’ve both studied and taught entrepreneurship and innovation at UC Berkeley, and have also taught entrepreneurs, executives and policy-makers around the world.

 Throughout the past several decades, our understanding of the practice of entrepreneurship has evolved substantially.
 We have identified habits, techniques and tools successful entrepreneurs employ that aspiring entrepreneurs and innovators can emulate to improve their own odds.

 These proven approaches provide a definitive answer to the oft-asked question whether or not entrepreneurship can be taught.
 While a semester studying entrepreneurship with me may not turn you into the next Jeff Bezos, Jack Ma or Richard Branson, your chances of success will definitely be better than when you started…